samcday/samcday.com.au/source/_posts/2013-02-19-editing-remote-server-content.markdown

 	shfs remoteuser@remote.host:/some/path /local/mount -o sftp_server="/usr/bin/sudo -u otheruser /path/to/sftp-server"

 Voila!
-Now when you make changes to `/local/mount` on your workstation, the changes will be applied using by the `otheruser` on the remote host.
+Now when you make changes to `/local/mount` on your workstation, the changes will be made using the `otheruser` on the remote host.

 Go forth and securely edit remote filesystems with wild abandon!